Tank1334/Onboarding-Newbies/chapter_05/day_14.md

 ## **Questions:** ❓
 * Can you explain what a DAG is in Airflow?
+* Explain the flow of a TaskInstance in Airflow.
 * What are Operators in Airflow, and can you name a few types?
 * What is the role of the Scheduler in Airflow?
 * Can you describe what a Task Instance is in Airflow?
 Give an example in context of dummy usage
 * What are Hooks and how are they used in Airflow?
 * Can you explain what the Executor is in Airflow and name a few types?
 What executor is the most common, and what's executor we generally use?
+What are the differences between each executor and when we will use each one?
 * What is the purpose of the Webserver in Airflow?
 * How do you define or create a workflow in Airflow?
+* What is deferrable and how Airflow runs it?

 ## **Wrapping Up:** :hourglass_flowing_sand:
 Reflect on today's learnings with your mentor and peers, discussing how you can apply both introductory and advanced Airflow concepts in your projects.
 Consider potential use cases and scenarios where Airflow can streamline your workflow processes and enhance productivity in data pipeline management.